 Meet our Board of Directors

-The Board of Directors of Peter Becker Community is composed of ten members.
+The leadership of Peter Becker Community is the Board of Directors which is composed of ten members.
 According to the by-laws, Peter Becker Community shall be governed by a Board of Directors, which shall consist of no fewer than eight (8) and no more than eleven (11) members in good standing of the organization.
 At least two (2) members must be from congregations within the Atlantic Northeast District of the Church of the Brethren.
 Each director may serve three, three-year terms and then must go off the board for at least one year before being reconsidered for re-election to the board.
 Below are short biographies of the current members of the board.

 John L. Frankenfield, BA